multiOTP/multiotp/README.md

 the copy of all files that are included in the PHP code, which are multiotp.class.php and the whole contrib subfolder content.

-For the Raspberry Pi edition, the multiotp.php file is the copy of the multiotp.cli.proxy.php file.
+For the virtual appliance and the Raspberry Pi edition, the multiotp.php file is a copy of the multiotp.cli.proxy.php file.
 (the proxy version calls the multiotp.proxy.php using the web server, and the web server has a PHP cache to improve the speed of the whole process).

+For the virtual appliance and the Raspberry Pi edition, the multiotp.proxy.php file is a copy of the multiotp.cli.header.php including the copy of all files that are included in the PHP code, which are multiotp.class.php and the whole contrib subfolder content.

-Furthermore, the following line in the multiotp.class.php:
+For the virtual appliance and the Raspberry Pi edition, the following line in multiotp.class.php
 ```
 $multiotp = new Multiotp('DefaultCliEncryptionKey', $initialize_backend, $folder_path);
 ```
-is replaced by:
+is replaced by
 ```
 $multiotp = new Multiotp('DefaultCliEncryptionKey', $initialize_backend, $folder_path);
 if (false !== strpos(getcwd(), '/')) {